IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Add-Applications.md

 ## Do you have a UD Pocket with IGEL OS 12 from Disrupt?

-## Want to test out OS12 with App Portal without UMS12?
+## Want to test out OS 12 with App Portal without UMS12?

 Here are some steps to try out

-Steps to test out your UDPocket or OS12 installed device
+Steps to test out your UDPocket or OS 12 installed device

 - Boot device
 - Skip -- Let's connect to the company network